-10.2 Each Technical Committee shall have a chairman, who may not simultaneously be an officer of IAPR.
-He is appointed by the President.
+10.2 Each Technical Committee shall have a Chair, who may not simultaneously be an officer of IAPR.
+They are appointed by the President.
 Appointments are for periods of up to two years, and will terminate coincident with the biennial meeting of the Governing Board.
-A committee chairman may not serve more than two consecutive terms in the same office.
+A committee Chair may not serve more than two terms in the same office.

 10.3 Each Technical Committee will be under the responsibility of either the President, or one of the Vice-Presidents if so designated by the President.

-10.4 Members of a Technical Committee are appointed by the chairman.
-In selecting each member, the chairman shall take into account professional background, geographical diversity, and likelihood of active participation.
-A member's tenure ends with the end of the term of the current chairman.
-Members may be reappointed an indefinite number of times.
+10.4 Board members of a Technical Committee are appointed by the Chair.
+In selecting each board member, the Chair shall take into account professional background, geographical diversity, and likelihood of active participation.
+A board member’s tenure ends with the end of the term of the current Chair.
+Board members may be reappointed an indefinite number of times.

 10.6 The Executive Committee shall review the status of each Technical Committee at least once every two years and recommend to the Governing Board any action involving the creation of new committees or the merging or dissolution of existing committees.

-11.1 The ICPR Chairman shall be responsible to the Governing Board for planning, managing, operating and evaluating ICPR.
+11.1 The ICPR General Chair shall be responsible to the Governing Board for planning, managing, operating and evaluating ICPR.

 11.2 The ICPR should be endorsed by the local IAPR member society, rather than a group of individuals.
-The names of general chairman, program chairman, and local arrangements chairman should be submitted with the proposal together with two alternate names of people who may replace one of the above if these for some reason cannot carry out their duties.
+The names of general chair, program chair, and local arrangements chair should be submitted with the proposal together with two alternate names of people who may replace one of the above if these for some reason cannot carry out their duties.
 Any significant changes in the proposal must be approved by the Executive Committee.